cBioPortal/cbioportal/docs/Import-Gene-Sets.md

 	-v \
 	-o
 ```

 ## Requirements for gene sets in cBioPortal
-Gene set functionality was added in cBioPortal x.x.x.
+Gene set functionality was added in cBioPortal 1.7.0.
 Please use this or a later version.
-In addition, the database has to be updated to version 2.1.0 or higher, depending on the cBioPortal version.
+In addition, the database has to be updated to version 2.3.0 or higher, depending on the cBioPortal version.
 This can be done by running the python wrapper `migrate_db.py` for `migration.sql`.

 Updating the database is described [here](https://github.com/cBioPortal/cbioportal/blob/master/docs/Updating-your-cBioPortal-installation.md#running-the-migration-script).